Kieron Walker has been an online writer for more than 8 years. He writes about everything from jobs and relationships to mixing drinks.

-Homelessness is an issue that hits home with just about everyone.
-One of the things that is most startling about homelessness is that it could happen to just about anyone if the right string of events took place at the wrong time.
+Homelessness is a highly visible and important issue in this day and age.
+One of the most startling things about homelessness is that it could happen to just about anyone if the right string of events took place at the wrong time.
 Basically, almost anyone is one or two paychecks away from being homeless themselves.
 This especially rings true with so much of the world going through financial turmoil right now.

 When I was in college, I was the co-chair of a community service organization called Chrysalis.
 The goal of the group was to promote community between our campus and the homeless population in the city of Nashville.
 The period of time I spent working in that position opened my eyes to how some people wanted to help the homeless but were not quite sure what they could do.